Inpatient Treatment, Guarantee of Payment, and Your Health Insurance Policy

 - The policyholder has already reached their maximum annual benefits for the treatment in question

 Please bear in mind that the above list is not exhaustive, as policy and GOP conditions vary between insurers and plans.
 Fortunately, there is help available.
-If you’re concerned about your current policy wording and its Guarantee of Payment procedures, or are in search of the best China health insurance plan, you’ve come to the right place!
+If you’re concerned about your current policy wording and its Guarantee of Payment procedures, or are in search of a suitable China health insurance plan, you’ve come to the right place!

-As China’s leading health insurance broker, we have always endeavored to assist our clients through every step of their insurance journey.
-Our consultants are standing by to answer all your insurance- and healthcare- related questions, present you with plan options from the most reputable insurers, and give you a free quote.
-To get started with Pacific Prime China, contact us today.
+As an experienced China health insurance intermediary, we have endeavored to assist our clients through every step of their insurance journey.
+Our consultants are standing by to answer your insurance- and healthcare-related questions, present you with plan options from reputable insurers, and give you a free quote.
+To get started with Pacific Prime, contact us today.